Remap source paths

 rustc --remap-path-prefix "/home/user/project=/redacted"

-This example replaces all occurrences of /home/user/project
+This example replaces all occurrences of /home/user/project in emitted paths with /redacted.

 Caveats and Limitations

-, the linker may embed absolute host paths and compiler
+On some platforms like x86_64-pc-windows-msvc, the linker may embed absolute host paths and compiler

-arguments into debug info files (like .pdb
+arguments into debug info files (like .pdb) independently of rustc.

 Additionally, on Apple platforms, linkers generate OSO entries which are not remapped by the compiler

-and need to be manually remapped with -oso_prefix
+and need to be manually remapped with -oso_prefix.

-option does not affect these linker-generated paths.
+The --remap-path-prefix option does not affect these linker-generated paths.

 Textual replacement only